Rick Nelson

 Rick Nelson may have grown up in Hollywood as a child star, first on radio, and then television, on "The Adventures of Ozzie and Harriet", but one listen to his records confirms that his heart was always in Memphis, Tennessee.
 That's right, Memphis, the home of Sun Records, where Elvis Presley, Carl Perkins, Charlie Rich, Johnny Cash, Jerry Lee Lewis, and Roy Orbison all began their recording careers.
 One biography even called Rick the "Hollywood Hillbilly", a term Rick disliked.
 When interviewers in the 1980's would call his music "rockabilly", Rick would politely respond that "rockabilly is a new term, back in the 50's it was rock 'n' roll.
 I remember the first rock 'n' roll record I heard was "Blue Suede Shoes" by Carl Perkins.
 Carl Perkins was my idol, I always wanted to sound like him, and tried to copy that sound as much as I could."

 Everyone recognizes Elvis Presley as one of the originators of rock 'n' roll, but Perkins was there right with him.
 Perkins had been playing his hard driving mix of blues and country in honky tonks all over the south before signing with Sun in 1955.
 Perkins was a genius songwriter and guitar picker, but of course Elvis had the looks and the moves, and consequently Elvis became a legend while Perkins labored in relative obscurity most of his life.
 The Beatles recorded many of his songs - "Honey Don't", "Matchbox", "Everybody's Trying to Be My Baby", "Glad All Over", and "Sure to Fall", among others, and George Harrison in particular was a fan of Perkins.
 George also admired the picking style of Rick's guitarist James Burton, often praising him in interviews.
 For a few years in the 70's, George even lived next door to Rick and they became friends.
-Unfortunately, Rick only got to meet Perkins once, just a few months before his death in 1985.
+Unfortunately, Rick only got to meet Perkins twice, the last time being just a few months before his death in 1985.
 Carl approached Rick and introduced himself, "Hi, I'm Carl Perkins", and Rick responded "You don't have to tell me who you are, it's an honor to meet you".
 Rick told Carl he would like to open some shows for him in the coming year, but Perkins corrected him: "I would like to open some shows for YOU!"
-Rick became friendly with Johhny Cash much earlier, and Cash, wrote "Restless Kid" for him, which turned up on "Ricky Sings Again" in 1959.
+Rick became friendly with Johnny Cash much earlier, and Cash, wrote "Restless Kid" for him, which turned up on "Ricky Sings Again" in 1959.
 The Burnette brothers, Johnny and Dorsey, who wrote many of his biggest hits - "Believe What You Say", "Waitin' in School", and "It's Late" among them.

 In the late 50's and early 60's, Rick sold more records than anyone except Elvis.
 Most of them were double sided hits.
 "Travelin' Man" and "Hello Mary Lou" were 'a' and 'b' sides of the same record.
 Ditto for "It's Late" and "Never Be Anyone Else But You".
 He was the only rock artist besides Elvis to chart a #1 album in the 50s'.
 His performances at the end of each week's "Ozzie and Harriet" shows may have been the first rock videos.
-Roy Orbison once said that he waited for each Ricky Nelson record "just like I would a Fats Domino or Chuck Berry record".
-Elvis Presley even told Rick that he never missed an episode of "Ozzie ahd Harriet", and later hired his guitarist, James Burton, to lead his 70's stage band.
+Roy Orbison once said that he waited for each Rick Nelson record "just like I would a Fats Domino or Chuck Berry record".
+Elvis Presley even told Rick that he never missed an episode of "Ozzie and Harriet", and later hired his guitarist, James Burton, to lead his 70's stage band.

-Rick could have quit then.
-Instead, he began writing his own songs, and pioneered the California country rock sound with his Stone Canyon Band.
-Their material ranged from the soft, reflective "Life" and "Last Time Around" to the hard rocking "Gypsy Pilot" and "Promises".
 "She Belongs to Me" was a top forty hit in 1970, and "Garden Party" followed it in 1972, yet much of Rick's music in this period went overlooked.
 It's hard to understand why.
-"Rick Nelson In Concert" (aka "Live at the Troubador") is one of the best live albums ever released by anybody.
+"Rick Nelson In Concert" (aka "Live at the Troubadour") is one of the best live albums ever released by anybody.
 Pat Shanahan is an incredible drummer, not just a timekeeper, with great 'feel' and really creative fills.
 Randy Meisner (a founding member of both the Eagles and Poco) plays solid bass and sings those high harmonies better than anybody.
 Allen Kemp makes his guitar ROCK!
 Tom Brumley (formerly of Buck Owens' Buckaroos) takes the pedal steel guitar into a whole new area, this is not country music, strictly speaking, it is rock with a country influence.
 Rick never sang better than he did in the early 70's - smooth, clear, but with a bit of edge when the song needs it.

 If you put Rick's 70's output up against others working in similar musical areas - Jackson Browne, James Taylor, Michael Nesmith, the Eagles, Linda Ronstadt, Poco - I think you will find his stuff holds up very well, if not better, than most of those.
 Rick admitted to being heavily influenced by Bob Dylan (especially "Nashville Skyline"), but he never forgot his roots, either.
 Along with his own songs, and those of contemporary writers like Dylan, Eric Anderson and Tim Hardin, he continued to perform the songs that made him a rock 'n' roll idol in the first place.
 In 1979, Rick recorded an album in Memphis that again mixed songs by new writers with classics from the 50's, such as Buddy Holly's "Rave On" and Bobby Darin's "Dream Lover".
 Unfortunately, the powers that be failed to recognize the genius at work in these recordings, and only released one single and an extended play.